Selected Work

 Approach

-Morris led the vendor selection process and built a governance model with clear go/no-go readiness criteria for each store rollout.
+As VP of Retail Systems for the group, Morris led the vendor selection process and built a governance model with clear go/no-go readiness criteria for each store rollout.
 The program included a mobile-first POS deployment with e-signature capabilities and 3DS payment integration, enabling line-busting checkout and real-time product data access on the sales floor.
 Standardized M&A integration playbooks were developed to accelerate technology onboarding for acquired locations.
 Weekly executive reporting kept stakeholders informed without creating overhead for the delivery team.

 Outcomes

-• Mobile POS with e-signature and 3DS payment integration deployed chain-wide
+• Mobile POS with e-signature and 3DS payment integration deployed chain-wide on a new store tablet fleet

 • $500K+ in annual payment processing savings through processor consolidation